harveyjavier/cv-harveyjavier/README.md

 * Shared the basics and an overview of Blockchain technology during the Bicol Blockchain Conference 2022 with diverse audience coming from the government, private sectors, and academe.
 * November 14, 2022 at Alicia Hotel, Legazpi City

+### Bitcoin Beer and Bitstories - End of Season Roundup

+* A recap together with the main organizers of the Philippine Web3 Festival, Web3PH Summit, Global Blockchain Summit, and the one I'm representing, the Bicol Blockchain Conference 2022.
+Paneled, debriefed and discussed what happened during BBC 2022 and its future plans.
+* November 24, 2022 at Draper Startup House Manila, Makati City

+### Department of Information and Communications Technology (DICT) Region IX Basulta - Web 3.0 101 Webinar

+* Shared my insights and expertise as a resource person during the webinar on _Web 3.0 101_ with DICT Region IX Basulta.
+* January 24, 2023 via Zoom

+### Ateneo De Naga University (ADNU) Accountancy Department - Accountancy and Allied Accounting Courses Celebration (AAACC) Week 2023

+* Shared my expertise as a resource speaker in the webinar series entitled _The Evolution of Cryptocurrencies and Digital Assets_ during ADNU AAACC Week 2023 day 2.
+* February 16, 2023 via Zoom

 ## LICENSES & CERTIFICATIONS

 ### Python for Data Science